Froboz67/Froboz67/README.md

 ### Hi there 👋

+I'm Froboz and I'm new to Git, GitHub, and development in general.

+Today is April 7, 2024!
+Tomorrow will be the soloar eclipse!

 <!--
 **Froboz67/Froboz67** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.